-Infection with tapeworms occurs mainly during the second half of the grazing season and essentially only on pasture by ingesting infected intermediate hosts which are oribatid mites or "box mites" (Fig. 12).
+Infection with tapeworms occurs mainly during the second half of the grazing season and essentially only on pasture by ingesting infected intermediate hosts which are oribatid mites or "box mites" (Figure 12).
 The prepatent period is from six weeks to four months.
-Adult A. perfoliata (Fig. 13) are 4-8 cm in length and inhabit the caecum close to the ileocaecal junction while A. magna specimens (up to 80 cm in length) occupy the small intestine.
+Adult A. perfoliata (Figure 13) are 4-8 cm in length and inhabit the caecum close to the ileocaecal junction while A. magna specimens (up to 80 cm in length) occupy the small intestine.
 Higher A. perfoliata infections can be associated with clinical signs of colic in the horse, due to bowel irritation, ileal impactions, intussusceptions and intestinal obstruction, which may lead to recurrent episodes of spasmodic colic.
 The risk of gastrointestinal problems increases in horses with chronic and heavy infections.
 Anoplocephala magna pathogenicity is limited to catarrhal inflammation and infections generally pass unnoticed, with higher prevalence in young horses under 2 years old.

-Fig. 12: Anoplocephala perfoliata life cycle
+Figure 12: Anoplocephala perfoliata life cycle

-Gravid proglotids filled with eggs are expelled with the faeces (A), eggs (B) are released and taken up by box mites as intermediate hosts within which the infective cysticercoids develop (C), following oral uptake of the infected mite with grass (D), the cystercercoids are released during digestion of the mite, larvae attach to intestinal mucosa and develop into adults (E).
+Gravid proglottids filled with eggs are expelled with the faeces (A), eggs (B) are released and taken up by box mites as intermediate hosts within which the infective cysticercoids develop (C), following oral uptake of the infected mite with grass (D), the cystercercoids are released during digestion of the mite, larvae attach to intestinal mucosa and develop into adults (E).

-Fig. 13: Head section of adult Anoplocephala perfoliata
+Figure 13: Head section of adult Anoplocephala perfoliata

 Diagnosis of tapeworm infections in horses by faecal examination is limited in sensitivity as eggs are passed intermittently and this is not associated with the number of worms present.
 To improve the detection of Anoplocephala eggs in faeces, combined centrifugal sedimentation-flotation techniques have been developed which process large faecal samples (15-50 g).
 To compensate for the limited sensitivity of the coproscopic diagnosis, it is recommended that a group/farm diagnosis is performed and all animals treated if tapeworm eggs are found in any of the examined samples.
-Commercially available diagnostic assays, capable of detecting A. perfoliata antibodies by a serum ELISA (Diagnosteq, University of Liverpool, UK) or saliva ELISA (Equisal, Austin Davis Biologicals, Great Addington, UK), are also available.
-Concerning the individual animal diagnosis, both assays will frequently provide false positive results due to the persistence of antibodies for months.
-However, these tests can be a very useful group/farm diagnosis tool.
+Commercial diagnostic assays, capable of detecting A. perfoliata antibodies by either a serum ELISA (Diagnosteq, University of Liverpool, UK) or a saliva ELISA (EquiSal, Austin Davis Biologics, Great Addington, UK) are available.
+Both tests can potentially generate false-positive results in some horses due to the persistence of antibodies for up to four months e.g. in previously-infected horses that have already been treated with anthelmintics.
+However, if allowances are made for this, these tests can prove very useful, particularly for group/farm diagnosis using the serum test or targeting of treatments to individuals using the saliva test.